 9 – Mami’s Empanadas

-Mami’s Empanadas is a food truck on Cartwright Rd near Kuhio Beach specializing in Latin American cuisine.
-But they are best known for their empanadas.
+Mami’s Empanadas is a food truck on Cartwright Road near Kuhio Beach specializing in Latin American cuisine.
+While they serve other dishes, they are best known for their empanadas.

 Chef Alex Arango runs the small food cart, which he started in 2013.
 Born in Colombia, he brought the flavors he grew up with to Oahu.

-On my last visit, I had to text Chef Alex in the morning to get the daily menu.
-He then texted me back with the menu and hours.
-I then told him what I wanted to order and when I would arrive.
+Getting your hands on these empanadas can sometimes be an adventure.
+On my last visit, I texted Chef Alex in the morning to get the daily menu.
+He texted me back with the current options and hours, and I placed my order right then so it would be ready when I arrived later in the evening.

 On this day, he offered four types of empanadas, and I ordered one of each: Colombian Beef and Potato, Sofrito Chicken, Colombian Vegan Potato, and Samosa.